 1965 – 1998

-The new identity’s symbolism was almost completely revised.
+The symbolism of the new identity was almost completely revised.
 Replacing the two torches with an image of the sun was deeply meaningful.
 As a symbol, a torch can be extinguished in difficult circumstances, whereas the sun remains unchanged, an eternal and inexhaustible light source.
 This sun, present in many logos, carries sacred meaning.
 In this case, its rays symbolized development and striving towards the future.
 The white sun on a black background appeared logical and attractive, creating a powerful visual contrast.

-The logo also included a textual part — the name of the university.
+The logo also included a textual element of the university’s name.
 Two placement options for the text were used: around the sun and over it.
-This is why two versions of the logo can be found in the preserved archives, each of which retains its meaning but presents it differently.
+This is why two versions of the logo can be found in the preserved archives, each retaining its meaning but presenting it differently.

 1998 – 2018

 The black-and-white palette gave way to bright and saturated colors in the new period.
 Smithsonian University’s logo acquired a new color scheme, which has been highly praised.
-Modern graphics and design trends significantly influenced this choice, and the university had significantly raised its status by then.
+Modern graphics and design trends significantly influenced this choice, and the university had by then significantly raised its status.

 The sun now dominates the text element, as it should.
 A golden sun shines at the top of the logo on a blue background, symbolizing the sky’s expanse and the beauty of clouds.
 Beneath this bright image is the university’s name, occupying an honorable position.

 The font for the text element was carefully chosen to emphasize the organization’s importance and stability.
 Two words begin with capital letters, while the rest of the letters are displayed in elegant lowercase.
-The letters at the bottom of the logo, anchored on horizontal lines, give the text a sense of solidity and stability, as if they stand on a pedestal, highlighting the unique elegance and dynamism of the entire image.
+The letters at the bottom of the logo, anchored to horizontal lines, lend the text a sense of solidity and stability, as if they stand on a pedestal, highlighting the image’s unique elegance and dynamism.

 2018 – today